Disruption-Consulting/autoMigrate/README.md

 |:no_entry:|TOTAL: **1 hour**|||
 |:white_check_mark:|||**MIGRATION COMPLETE**|

-Migration by this method produces an identical end result.
+Migration by this method requires an additional intervention on the source database - `sqlplus @src_migr mode=INCR`.
+All remaining steps produce an identical end result.
 The **only** difference is the mechanism by which the data is transferred.
 For larger databases, data transfer time always constitutes the majority of the total migration elapsed time.
 In this example, the same 10 TB database is migrated with only 1 hour of unavailability.

 autoMigrate runs the optimal database migration for the source database version - i.e. for version >= 11.2.0.3 this is Full Transportable Database, for version >= 10.1.0.3 and < 11.2.0.3 this is Transportable Tablespace.
 The important difference is that Transportable Database migrates both DATA and METADATA in a single invocation of the datapump utility, whereas Transportable Tablespace is a more complex process that requires 3 separate datapump runs.
 N.b. the 10.1.0.3 limitation applies only to cross-platform migrations; where source and targets are endianness compatible even version 8 can be migrated using TTS.